fastvideo/gpu-camera-sample/README.md

 * Select appropriate output format in the Recording pane (please check that output folder exists in the file system, otherwise nothing will be recorded) and press Record button to start recording to disk.
 * Press Record button again to stop the recording.

-## Minimum Hardware ans Software Requirements
+## Minimum Hardware ans Software Requirements for desktop application

-* Windows-7/10, 64-bit
+* Windows-7/10, Ubuntu 18.04 64-bit
 * The latest NVIDIA driver
 * NVIDIA GPU with Kepler architecture, 6xx series minimum
 * NVIDIA GPU with 4-8 GB memory or better
 * Intel Core i5 or better
 * NVIDIA CUDA-10.1
-* Compiler MSVC 2017 (MSVC 2015 is not compatible with CUDA-10.1)
+* Compiler MSVC 2017 (MSVC 2015 is not compatible with CUDA-10.1) for Windows or gcc 7.4.0 for Linux

 We also recommend to check PCI-Express bandwidth for Host-to-Device and Device-to-Host transfers.
 For GPU with Gen3 x16 it should be in the range of 10-12 GB/s.
 GPU memory size could be a bottleneck for image processing from high resolution cameras, so please check GPU memory usage in the software.